 This is totally possible to coordinate yourself, but if you don’t have tubes get in touch with Battenkill Valley Outdoors and they’ll take care of everything for you.
 They have tubes to rent and a shuttle service.

-On the grounds there is a goat dairy that makes the most delicious chevre cheese.
+On the grounds, there is a goat dairy that makes the most delicious chevre cheese.
 If you’re visiting in March and April you might be lucky enough to visit with the baby goats they have that time of year.
-There is also a restored Pullman train car on property, hiking trails, a restored school house, and various other farm animals to visit.
+There is also a restored Pullman train car on the property, hiking trails, a restored schoolhouse, and various other farm animals to visit.

 I recommend, for those visiting during nice weather, to buy some cheese and other delicious goodies at the museum store and have a picnic lunch during your visit.

 A few years ago for Christmas Will got both of us a class at Manchester Hot Glass.
 It was one of the best gifts I’ve ever received!

 Located in the Historic Depot area of Manchester, a class with Manchester Hot Glass will be the highlight of a trip for friends and family that love getting creative.
 The owner, Andrew Weill, is present for the majority of the classes and with his 30+ years of experience he’ll assist you in creating something beautiful to take home.

 For those interested in one of my favorite things to do in Manchester VT, sign up early as spots fill up quickly.
 Glass-blowing classes take place on Thursdays, Fridays, Saturdays, and Sundays.
 Here is the list of classes offered at Manchester Hot Glass.

 things to do in Manchester VT: Learn to Fly Fish at Orvis